rrivirr/rriv-documentation.github.io/community/methane_beta_build.md

 &emsp;*Command that configures the CO<sub>2</sub> sensor:*<br>```set-slot-config {"slot":2, "type":"atlas_co2", "tag":"atlas", "burst_size":10}```<br>
 &emsp;*Command that configures the CH<sub>4</sub> sensor:*<br>```set-slot-config {"slot":3, "type":"generic_analog", "tag":"ch4", "burst_size":10, "adc_select":"external", "sensor_port":2}```

-* use following configuration commands: set-config<>
-* test sensor performance using the command start-logging
+* To test the sensors type the command `start-logging` while the sensors are connected to the RRIV logger and press enter.
+This command will continuously report sensor values until you type `stop-logging`.
+Note: while the system is logging, values will continuously update  sensor performance using the command start-logging

 ![Figure 2: RRIV Logger with the pins that are used to connect the programming board indicated by the orange box](graphics/rrivLoggerConnect.png "Figure 2: RRIV Logger with the pins that are used to connect the programming board indicated by the orange box.
 The color of the dupont jumper cable that should be connected to each pin is indicated following the color scheme used in Figure 3")